WHAT IS DRAMA?

 DRAMA AT PNBHS:

-In Year 9, Drama is a compulsory one or two-term course.
+In Year 9, Drama is a compulsory one term course.

 With the HOD's permission, students can join drama at any level.
 In recent years, students have successfully entered Drama at Levels 1, 2 and 3.